|Support||24/7 Live chat|

 VPNArea price and refund policy

-VPNArea offers three different pricing tiers, with the best deal being offered with the three-year plan, at only $2.99 per month.
+VPNArea has three different pricing tiers, with the best deal being the two-year plan at only $3.21 per month:

 When it comes to features, all of the accounts are the same.
 The one exception is that dedicated IP address option is only available with 6-month or 12-month accounts.
 For other options, check out our guide on the best VPNs for a dedicated IP.